Torticollis

 Muscular torticollis

-- In birth trauma, bleeding into the body of the muscle causes a which can be seen and felt (sternomastoid 'tumour') which undergoes fibrosis and shortening, resulting in the typical head position
+- In birth trauma, bleeding into the body of the muscle causes a mass which can be seen and felt (known as “sternocleidomastoid tumour of infancy” or “fibromatosis colli”) which undergoes fibrosis and shortening, resulting in the typical head position.

 - Postural torticollis occurs when the infant favours turning to one side.
 There is usually no sternomastoid tightness and full passive range of movement.
 Usually responds to encouraging baby to turn the opposite side.